TwoEightNine/XVII/README.md

 # xvii messenger for vk

-xvii is a messenger for those who want to be online on the go!
+xvii is a messenger for those who want to be online on the go! no feed, no stories, no walls, no likes, no clips. only messaging and features that are necessary!

-main features:
+extra features:

- - secret chats
+ * secret chats
- - custom appearance
+ * custom appearance
--  stealth features
+ * stealth features
--  multiple accounts
+ * multiple accounts
--  self-destructing and scheduled messages
+ * self-destructing and scheduled messages
+ * journal of events
--  no ads, no trackers
+ * no ads, no trackers

 <table
 border="0" cellpadding="0" cellspacing="0">